My journey as a Cranfield Environmental Engineering MSc student

 How did the Cranfield regional office and admissions help you with the application process?

 The regional office was instrumental in my decision to choose Cranfield University.
 The seminars and Q&A sessions they organised, their prompt and supportive responses were a beacon of reassurance, guiding me through the decision-making process with confidence.
 I vividly recall a critical moment in my journey when I received confirmation of my scholarship on a Friday, with the CAS application deadline looming just a few days later on Tuesday.
 Initially, I had contemplated withdrawing my admission, but circumstances changed, and I urgently needed to retrieve it to proceed with my CAS application.
 Amidst this time-sensitive situation, the regional office exemplified unparalleled dedication.
 Throughout the weekend, we engaged in a flurry of correspondence, with them promptly responding to my emails, even during non-business hours.
 Their unwavering assistance and commitment to my success during this crucial period were truly remarkable.
-I am immensely grateful to the regional office for their exceptional support and unwavering dedication
+I am immensely grateful to the regional office for their exceptional support and unwavering dedication.

 What do you think are the benefits of studying in the UK?

 There are several advantages to studying in the UK which greatly enhance both intellectual and personal growth.
 Numerous UK universities are frequently ranked among the top in the world, demonstrating the country’s longstanding heritage of intellectual brilliance.
-In the UK, students have access to top-notch instructors, state-of-the-art research facilities, and a wide variety of academic programs designed to satisfy the needs of the global workforce of today.
+In the UK, students have access to top-notch instructors, state-of-the-art research facilities, and a wide variety of academic programmes designed to satisfy the needs of the global workforce of today.
 Studying in the UK also offers a multicultural experience, introducing you to other viewpoints and cultures that promote global cooperation and understanding.

 Also, there are a ton of options for extracurricular activities, networking, and personal development in the dynamic cities of the UK.